moxaj/macrowbar/README.md

 ##### `(emit mode & body)`

 Macro.
 In Clojure and self-hosted ClojureScript, it always emits the body.
-In JVM ClojureScript, it only emits if the closure constant `macrowbar.util/DEBUG` is set to `true` and the `mode` argument is equal to `:debug`.
+In JVM ClojureScript, it if and only if emits the closure constant `macrowbar.util/DEBUG` is set to `true` and the `mode` argument is equal to `:debug`.

 Can be used to strip away all unnecessary compile-time code from JVM ClojureScript js output files.